-Do The Right Thing is a national program that began with the Miami Police Department in 1990.
+Do The Right Thing is a national program that began with the Miami Police Department in 1990 and continues in communities nationwide.
 This program honors youth, grades K-12, in the Elizabethtown community who do positive things that make a difference.
 In doing so, they become positive role models for their peers.
 The program provides a way to recognize good deeds and reinforce exemplary behavior.

 The following are reasons to nominate students:

 - Keeping their school safe

 - Outstanding conduct or a turn-around in behavior

 - Academic success or change in study habits

 - Spontaneous and random acts of kindness

 - Personal problems overcome or adjusted to